'Please stop!', Pope Francis makes plea for peace

 "Brothers and sisters, never war, never war!
 I am thinking above all of children, who are deprived of the hope of a worthwhile life, of a future," he said.

-"Dead children, injured children, mutilated children, orphaned children, children whose toys are things left over from war, children who can't smile any more," he said.
+"Dead childen, injured children, mutilated children, orphaned children, children whose toys are things left over from war, children who can't smile any more," he said.

 (Reporting By James Mackenzie; Editing by Hugh Lawson)